 - Feed your switch through the hole on your cardboard frame, wires first.
 Secure your switch from the back with the screw ring, but not all the way

-- Connect the black DuPont cable to a Ground pin, and the other cable to your Pi’s pin 16
+- Connect the black DuPont cable to a Ground pin, and the other cable to your Pi’s BCM pin 16 - with the GPIO pins closer to you, that will be the third pin from the left.

 Step 8: Installing Your Printer